AnswerDotAI/fastbz2/README.md

 ```

 `--test`, `--index`, `--list`, and explicit `--extract` are mutually exclusive.
 Human-readable `--list` output labels each input when given multiple files; JSON output is one object for one input and an array for multiple inputs.

-### Output safety

-- Existing decoded files and archive entries are rejected by default. `--force` replaces them; `--skip-existing` applies to decoded files rather than archives.
-- Decoded-file outputs use a same-directory temporary file and become visible atomically only after successful checksum validation.
-- Tar entries stream into a same-filesystem staging directory through a bounded pipe.
-ZIP entries decode directly into the same staging scheme.
-Entries are preflighted and moved into the destination only after every relevant compression stream and archive structure validates, so a late CRC failure leaves no extracted files.
-- Tar and ZIP paths and link targets are confined to the destination.
-ZIP rejects unsafe or duplicate paths; tar safely skips unsafe entries.
-New entries use the archive's permissions and modification times where provided.
-Standalone decoded files inherit those values from the compressed input.
-- `--rm` removes each compressed input only after its decoded file or all archive entries have been committed successfully.
-- `--max-output SIZE` limits decoded bytes per input, including tar framing and padding.
-Sizes accept binary suffixes such as `K`, `MiB`, and `G`.

-Long interactive operations report completion, decoded throughput, compression ratio, and ETA on stderr.
-Progress is disabled automatically when stderr is redirected; `-q/--quiet` also suppresses progress and skip notices.

-`-P/--threads 0`, the default, uses the machine's available parallelism; an explicit positive value is honoured by every decoder. `--memory-limit` bounds speculative output in the shared scheduler and defaults to `1G`.
-Gzip uses parallel dynamic-block discovery only when the input and memory budget can amortize it.
-LZ4 frames with independent blocks decode those blocks concurrently and commit them in order; automatic LZ4 decoding caps this memory-bandwidth-bound work at four workers, while explicit `-P` values remain unchanged.
-Linked-block frames decode serially because each block depends on the preceding 64 KiB history.
-ZIP uses one level of parallelism at a time: large entries use the parallel DEFLATE engine, while archives of ordinary entries decode files concurrently without nested worker pools.

 ## Python